mizrael/davidguida.net/src/_posts/2020-09-06-testing-azure-functions-on-azure-devops-part-1-setup.md

 	}
 }</pre>

-As you can see, in the cTor we&#8217;re reading few values from the configuration:
+As you can see, in the cTor we're reading few values from the configuration:

   * the path to _dotnet.exe_
   * the path to _func.dll_ from the **Azure Functions Core Tools**